 Before the IVA is set up

 The insolvency practitioner should explain all options available to you before you commit to an IVA.
 They should also make sure you read and understand the leaflet Is a Voluntary Arrangement right for me?
-You can get the leaflet from the Association of Business Recovery Professionals website at: www.r3.org.uk.
+You can get the IVA leaflet on the Association of Business Recovery Professionals website.

 Step one: applying to the court for an interim order

 Your insolvency practitioner (IP) may apply to the court for an interim order to stop your creditors taking action against you while the IVA is being set up.
 For example, this means they can’t get a court order against you, or try to make you bankrupt.
 Interim orders are, however, quite unusual and your IP may help you to get any court action adjourned instead.

 Your IP will look at your financial situation with you, including your spare monthly income, savings and assets.
 Assets such as property or a car may be included in the IVA to raise more money to repay your creditors – most IVAs have a special clause about how your home is treated.
 Your IP may also suggest that certain assets are not included, for example, a building or van you need to run a business or a car that you need to get to work.